MohamedGhareeb933/STC-Assignment-project_Remark/README.txt

 # STC-Assignment-project_Remark

 -Whats new in the Remark
-*propper Cascades.
+* propper Cascades.
-*Error Handling.
+* Error Handling.
-*Search by Date
+* Search by Date
-*new Cancellation schema and Entity
+* new Cancellation schema and Entity
+* proper JSON POST
+*

 Assignment for Data Managment